kemerelab/BehavioralVideo/README.md

 (4) Video compression and saving using the LibAV library

 The code depends on features of QT5.2 and LibAV and the PointGrey dependencies.
-It has been tested in OSX (no PointGrey) and in Ubuntu 12.04.03
+It has been tested in OSX (no PointGrey) and in Ubuntu 12.04.03 and 14.04.

+Ubuntu dependencies: [PointGrey libraries] libavutil-dev libavformat-dev libswscale-dev